 Today we’ll show you how to create a product metrics dashboard in Excel.
 Then, we’ll apply user-friendly interface and gauge charts.
 Finally, to visualize results and marketing trends of 15 products interactively using many-many widgets.

 In the focus and the center of the analysis will be the product.
-Using a dynamic list we will try to display all related information as far as possible.
+Using a dynamic list, we will display all related information as far as possible.

 Product Metrics Dashboard – Using REPT formula

-Using the ‘Formulas’ then ‘Name manager’ menu we can assign the photographs on the ‘Database’ worksheet with unique names.
+Using the Formula then Name manager menu, we can assign the photographs on the Database worksheet with unique names.